Student and academic support

 Registry Services sits in the Secretary and Registrar's Directorate, providing corporate services for the University's academic administration.

 Registry Services has an overarching aim to improve the student and staff experience by providing efficient and effective activities that support students during their time here - what we call the 'student lifecycle'.
-We do this by working collaboratively with the faculties and other key partners to sustain the academic business of the University.
+We do this by working collaboratively with the colleges and other key partners to sustain the academic business of the University.

 Registry Services has three main areas